bcvery1/nogo45/README.md

 on.
 Purchases will go from basics to more powerful weapon(s) and defenses, finally ending in overpowered items such as jetpacks and atom bomb.

+## Thoughts on the theme
+Will fill this in post-weekend, stay tuned.

 ## To Do list
 Mostly unordered list, priority may come later.
  - [x] Get cold brew in fridge